moebiussurfing/ofxGpuLutCube/README.md

 Inspired from https://github.com/yasuhirohoshino/ofxGpuLut that does the same but with special '.png' files.

-Cool app to batch convert and create LUT files: https://grossgrade.com/
+Cool Windows only app to batch convert and create LUT files: https://grossgrade.com/